Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis

+\textbf{Novelty Summary.} In a nutshell, the novelty of our algorithm is two-fold.
+First, \textsc{StyleDDG} is, to our knowledge, the first style-based algorithm for achieving DG over fully decentralized D2D networks.
+The consensus-based decentralized update rule in Eq.~\eqref{eqn:update} is used with modified gradients $\nabla{F}_i(\theta_i^{(k)}, [ \psi_j^{(k)} ]_{j \in \mathcal{N}_i})$ to achieve DG.
+Second, our style-based approach utilizes the sharing of style information only between the one-hop neighbors of a device $i \in \mathcal{M}$, and is still able to train style-invariant ML models, as we will see next.

-\subsection{Formal Modeling of StyleDDG}
+\subsection{Formal Modeling of \textsc{StyleDDG}}

-In this section, we provide a formal modeling of \texttt{StyleDDG}.
-Since our goal is to analyze the performance of all devices in the decentralized setup, we break the loss function to a global loss and a device-side local loss.
-This leads to one of the first concrete formulations among all style-based DG papers (centralized and federated algorithms included), with compact representations of both the global and loss functions.
-We will later exploit our modeling in the convergence analysis of our methodology in Sec.~\ref{sec:convergence}.
+Since our goal is to analyze the performance of all devices in the decentralized setup, we consider both a global loss and a device-side local loss for \textsc{StyleDDG}.
+This leads to one of the first concrete formulations among all style-based DG papers (centralized and star-topology federated algorithms included), with compact loss function representations.